 Recently the Washington Post wrote an article on this topic focusing on how you can lace your shoes so that you can get better performance when you run and feel better too.

 Orthotics can help tremendously with correcting the biomechanics of your foot to offload your bunions but proper lacing can help even more.
 This specific lacing technique can widen your forefoot to accommodate the bunion.
 From the bottom of the eye row, lace up the sides of the shoe.
-You won't start cross-lacing until you reach your midfoot and then tying the top as usual.
+You won't start cross-lacing until you reach your midfoot and then tie the top as usual.

 The runner with a high instep does the best in a neutral, cushioned shoe.
 In addition this lacing tip will help with your comfort and performance.
 This technique starts at the toe of the shoe with a cross-lacing pattern and then doesn't lace again until the top of the shoe.
 It provides the room you need at the middle of the foot and keeps the shoe from feeling too tight across the arch.